Is the ocarina easy to play?

 The fact of the matter is that all instruments are challenging in their own ways, and I think that 'Does the ocarina inspire you?' is a more valuable thing to be asking than 'is the ocarina easy to play?'.

 If you've chosen the ocarina because you enjoy its sound, and you're determined to play it yourself, you've chosen it for the right reasons.
-The same goes for any instrument: play it not because it looks easy or difficult, but because you enjoy it.
+The same goes for any instrument: play them not because it looks easy or difficult, but because you enjoy it.

 Take care